 Get Better Sleep

-Poor sleep is awful.
+Poor sleep is awful and can make everything else just that much harder.
 Problems falling asleep, waking in the middle of the night, and waking earlier than we want be torturous.
-Poor sleep can make everything else just that much harder.
 Certain mental health problems can cause poor sleep, like the nightmares and jumpiness of trauma disorders or the early-morning waking of depression.
+Perimenopause, menopause, and sleep disorders like sleep apnea all warrant efficient identification and treatment.

-Our habits can also contribute to poor sleep, and many of us will sleep significantly better by changing a few small things.
+While this is true, our habits are typically what determines our sleep quality and many of us will sleep significantly better by changing a few small things.

 The Art of Sleep Hygiene: Simple Habits for Restful Nights

-Sleep hygiene, the recommended behavioral practices that set us up for a blissful night of sleep, is an art and requires intention.
-Here are a few tips from a to get you going in the right direction:
+Sleep hygiene, the recommended behavioral practices that set us up for a delightful night of sleep, is an art and requires intention during the day and at bedtime.

 Create a cool, dark, quiet sanctuary.
 Turning down the heat, using heavy, black-out curtains, and even a brown or white-noise app or machine can help protect you from noises in the night - like the neighbor’s dog barking or the heater kicking on - and let you stay asleep longer.